 The program of study is designed to prepare well-rounded educators by focusing on three areas of scholarship: General Education, Musicianship Studies and Professional Education.
 General Education studies consist of courses such as English, Natural Science, Social Science, Humanities and Mathematics.
 Musicianship studies include Applied Lessons, Ensembles, Theory, Conducting and Music History and Literature.
-Professional Education studies focus on teaching skills and consist of courses such as methods classes (instrumental, choral, general, etc.), Human Development and Schooling and Teaching in America.
+Professional Education studies focus on teaching skills and consist of courses such as methods classes (instrumental, choral, general, etc.), educational psychology, working with and teaching individuals with exceptionalities, and teaching in America.
 Additional courses are determined by specialization in a content area (instrumental, choral, etc.).

-Students must participate in an ensemble as assigned (according to performance concentration) during each quarter in residence.
-In addition, all woodwind, brass, string and percussion concentrations must perform for two quarters in a choral ensemble as assigned.
+Students must participate in an ensemble as assigned (according to performance concentration) during each semester in residence.
+In addition, all woodwind, brass, string and percussion concentrations must perform for one semester in a choral ensemble as assigned.

-Music Education majors must pass the Secondary Piano Music Education Examination and a Teaching Board, which are taken by the end of the sophomore year.
+Music Education majors must pass the Secondary Piano Music Education Examination and a Teaching/Musicianship Board, which are taken by the end of the sophomore year.

 Music Education majors are expected to display those personal characteristics and professional qualities possessed by effective teachers.
 Applicants audition in their applied performance area and are interviewed by the Music Education faculty to determine their admission to this program.
 Applications for admission to CCM are reviewed by both the Applied and the Music Education faculties.
 Applicants must have at least a concentration-level facility in their applied performance area and a good academic record in addition to well-defined attitudes and goals toward music in elementary and secondary education.